openharmony/docs/en/application-dev/security/cryptoFramework-overview.md

 - **3DES key**

   Triple Data Encryption Standard (3DES), also called 3DESede or Triple DES, applies the DES cipher three times to each data block.
 It uses three 64-bit keys to encrypt a data block three times.
 Compared with DES, 3DES provides higher security due to longer key length, but lower processing speed.
 AES is faster and more secure than 3DES.

+- **SM4 key**

+  ShangMi 4 (SM4) is a block cipher that has a key size and a block size of 128 bits each.
+Both the encryption and decryption of one block of data is composed of 32 rounds.
+A non-linear key scheduler is used to produce the round keys.
+The decryption uses the same round keys as for encryption, except that they are in reversed order.

 ### Asymmetric Key